-Abraham had a visitation from God in his dream.
+Abraham had a visitation from God in a vision when he was ninety-nine years old.
 "Genesis 15:1 After these things the word of the LORD came unto Abram in a vision, saying, Fear not, Abram: I am thy shield, and thy exceeding great reward.
 2 And Abram said, Lord GOD, what wilt thou give me, seeing I go childless, and the steward of my house is this Eliezer of Damascus?
 3 And Abram said, Behold, to me thou hast given no seed: and, lo, one born in my house is mine heir.
 4 And, behold, the word of the LORD came unto him, saying, This shall not be thine heir; but he that shall come forth out of thine own bowels shall be thine heir.
 5 And he brought him forth abroad, and said, Look now toward heaven, and tell the stars, if thou be able to number them: and he said unto him, So shall thy seed be."
 Abraham complained that he has no child and God replied that he will have his own child and his generation will be as much as the stars of heaven.
 Then verse 6 says, "And he believed in the LORD; and he counted it to him for righteousness."
 Abraham will believe any impossible thing, if God tells him.
-In verses 7 to 18, God tells Abraham everything what will happen to his generation, even incidents on and after the red sea and about the land they will inherit, and so on.
-Genesis chapter 16 tells us how he had a son, Ishmael from his Egyptian maid Hagar.
-It suggests that Abraham had more faith on Sara, than what he had in God.
+In verses 7 to 18, God tells Abraham all thing what will happen to his generation, even incidents on and after the red sea and about the land they will inherit, and so on.
+Genesis chapter 16 tells us how he had his son Ishmael from his Egyptian maid Hagar.
 When he was 99 years old, he gave up the idea of having a son from Sara, his wife.
 He was satisfied with Ishmael.
-Please, you may read Genesis 17:1-16, and here God tells his plan and blessings that he has for Abraham and Sara, with their generation.
-Then look how Abraham responded to God here.
+"Genesis 17:1 And when Abram was ninety years old and nine, the LORD appeared to Abram, and said unto him, I am the Almighty God; walk before me, and be thou perfect.
+2 And I will make my covenant between me and thee, and will multiply thee exceedingly."
+Please, you may read verses 3-14, and here God tells his plan and blessings that he has for Abraham, Sara, and their generation, and it is through Isaac.
+In verses 15 and 16, God tells Abraham, "15 .., As for Sarai thy wife, thou shalt not call her name Sarai, but Sarah shall her name be.
+16 And I will bless her, and give thee a son also of her: yea, I will bless her, and she shall be a mother of nations; kings of people shall be of her."
+Now, look how Abraham responded to God here.
 "Genesis 17:17 Then Abraham fell upon his face, and laughed, and said in his heart, Shall a child be born unto him that is an hundred years old? and shall Sarah, that is ninety years old, bear?
 18 And Abraham said unto God, O that Ishmael might live before thee!"
-What happened to his faith?
-It seems that Abraham had no faith of our kind, but he did whatever God told him to do, which is a different kind of faith.
-"Genesis 17:19 And God said, Sarah thy wife shall bear thee a son indeed; and thou shalt call his name Isaac: and I will establish my covenant with him for an everlasting covenant, and with his seed after him."
-If we read the rest of the chapter, we will see that Abraham did what God told him to do immediately.
-So, if we will, we may see that our emphasis of faith is the condition of our mind to believe, and the emphasis of Abraham's faith is, in obeying God immediately.
+Abraham was very satisfied with Ishmael and tried to talk God out of having another baby Isaac.
+"19 And God said, Sarah thy wife shall bear thee a son indeed; and thou shalt call his name Isaac: and I will establish my covenant with him for an everlasting covenant, and with his seed after him."
+Even though Abraham was not for it, since it is the plan of God, he went ahead and had the baby Isaac.
+It is considered as Abraham's faith in God.

 You may read another article on this topic from this link: "Faith."
 Thank you.